-William Dumas, a storyteller, helped create a series of five interactive story books based around Prisim, a girl who lived in northern Manitoba.
+William Dumas, a storyteller, is helping to create a series of six interactive story books based around Pīsim, a girl who lived in northern Manitoba.
 Her story is based on remains of a woman named Kayasochi Kikawenow, discovered in a well-preserved burial site, and a study of the findings was published in 1993.
 The first book, Pīsim Finds Her Miskanow, was published in 2013.

-The Centre for Young People’s Texts and Cultures (CRYTC) helped create these books based on a period of time when Indigenous people were just starting to hear about Europeans.
+The Centre for Young People’s Texts and Cultures (CRYTC) will help create these books based on a period of time when Indigenous people were just starting to hear about Europeans.

 Mavis Reimer, director for the Six Seasons of the Asiniskow Ithiniwak: Reclamation, Regeneration, and Reconciliation project, says this era of history is largely unknown to researchers.

 “Typically, the curriculum focuses on centuries ago, before the white men got there, and of course we know a lot about the residential schools.
 But that first period of contact, where Indigenous people were starting to hear about (Europeans), we don’t hear a lot about that,” Reimer says.